ksmooi/ai_power/deep_learning/dataset/generate_dataset_with_table_transformer.md

     # Extract tables from the PDF
     extractor.extract_tables_from_pdf(pdf_path, output_dir)

 if __name__ == "__main__":
     main()
 ```

 ### Explanation

-1. **PDFTableExtractor Class**: This class encapsulates the functionality to extract tables from a PDF file.
+1. **PDFTableExtractor Class**: This class encapsulates the functionality to extract tables from a PDF file and generate question prompts using GPT-4-turbo.
     - **__init__**: Initializes the pipeline with specified model paths and devices.
+    - **generate_question_prompt**: Generates a question prompt about the extracted tables using GPT-4-turbo.
-    - **extract_tables_from_pdf**: Extracts tables from a given PDF file and saves the results.
+    - **extract_tables_from_pdf**: Extracts tables from a given PDF file, saves the results, and generates question prompts for the extracted tables.
 2. **extract_tables_from_pdf Method**:
     - Uses `partition_pdf` to partition the PDF and retrieve elements.
     - Checks if the element type is 'table'.